Professor Louise Waite

 My research interests span migration and contemporary forms of slavery; with a particular focus on discourses of ‘modern slavery’, unfree/ forced labour and exploitative work among asylum seekers and refugees, and experiences of trafficking and related anti-trafficking discourses/ initiatives.

-I am currently working on 3 new projects (see below): the first looking at faith-based and secular organisations’ growing role in anti-trafficking efforts to tackle modern slavery in England; and the second exploring why the moral/ rhetorical power of anti-slavery has moved to the centre of contemporary political debates over immigration, and the third investigating the barriers to addressing modern slavery in the global clothing value chain.
+I am currently working on 3 ongoing and recent projects (see below): the first looking at faith-based and secular organisations’ growing role in anti-trafficking efforts to tackle modern slavery in England; and the second exploring why the moral/ rhetorical power of anti-slavery has moved to the centre of contemporary political debates over immigration, and the third investigating the barriers to addressing modern slavery in the global clothing value chain.

 Broader research interests, and areas that I welcome PhD applications within: